 Saul Escapes from Damascus

-23 When many days were fulfilled, the Jews conspired together to kill him, 24 but their plot became known to Saul.
+23 When many days had passed, the Jews conspired together to kill him, 24 but their plot became known to Saul.
 They watched the gates both day and night that they might kill him, 25 but his disciples took him by night and let him down through the wall, lowering him in a basket.

 A Song of Ascents.
 By David.

 1 Lord, my heart is not arrogant, nor my eyes lofty,